unverbuggt/mkdocs-encryptcontent-plugin/README.md

 *It has been tested in Python Python 3.5+*

-An mkdocs version of the plugin [Encrypt content](https://github.com/mindcruzer/pelican-encrypt-content) for Pelican.

 **Usecase**

 > I want to be able to protect my articles with password.
 And I would like this protection to be as granular as possible.